edwinm/bitstorm.org/weblogdata/weblog/2022-12/Intl.md

 Further explanation of this decision can be found on their [Project Status page](https://momentjs.com/docs/#/-project-status/).

-2. Moment.js contains all time zone and daylight saving time data for all countries quite big.
+2. Moment.js contains all time zone and daylight saving time data for all countries which makes it quite big.

-3. Moment is not suitable for tree shaking, so you always load the entire library, no matter how much you use it.
+3. Moment is not suitable for tree shaking, so you always load the entire library, no matter how little you use.

 4. Moment.js is not immutable.
-If you have a time x and you want the time to be two hours calculate later, the value of x will change, which is usually not what you want.
+If you have a time variable x and you want to calculate the time two hours later, the value of variable x will change, which is usually not what you want.
-   Once you know this, you care
-   that you first make a copy of x, but it remains inconvenient.
+   Once you know this, you make sure that you first make a copy of x, but it remains inconvenient.

-5. A reason I don't see in other places: because of the time zone and daylight saving time data in your JavaScript, they cannot be easily modified.
+5. A reason I don't see in other places: because of the time zone and daylight saving time data is in the JavaScript library itself, they cannot be easily updated.
    With a few hundred countries you can imagine that this data changes regularly, but if you only update your JavaScript libraries occasionally, or at worst never, then you know that you will soon end up with outdated data.